Here is our Guide to Accounts Receivable Factoring (AR Financing).

 Types of AR Financing

-Invoice factoring can be of two types: Recourse Factoring and Non-Recourse Factoring.
+Invoice factoring can be of two kinds: Recourse Factoring and Non-Recourse Factoring.

 Although you can choose to opt for any invoice factoring, it is more sensible to opt for the second option of Non-Recourse Factoring.

 Many once-healthy companies file for bankruptcy.
 Sports Authority, A&P, Kodak, General Motors, Radio Shack, Linens n Things, Circuit City, Blockbuster, Adelphia; the list is endless.
 If you are a startup, you may not be able to gauge or may not give importance to the creditworthiness of your customers.
 Hence, until the invoices are paid, there is a constant fear of delay in payments or not getting paid.
 Some customers are just slow in payment.

 Keeping track of your customers and following up with them for payments is a time-consuming exercise.
 Non-Recourse factoring frees you from these kinds of worries.
 Once this option of account financing is taken, you can forget about keeping track and worrying about your customers not paying or going bankrupt.
 This, in turn, gives you time and confidence to fulfill your future orders and plan growth opportunities.